 - 3 large free-range eggs

-- 1 blood orange, peeled, pith removed and cut into segments
+- 1 whole blood orange peeled, pith removed and cut into segments

-- 1 orange, peeled, pith removed and cut into segments
+- 1 whole orange peeled, pith removed and cut into segments

 - 1 tablespoon superfine sugar

 - 1 whole blood orange juiced